 The promotional offer would extend to one year’s free insurance and a choice of either two years warranty or two years free servicing.
 To support the special promotion an advert for regional print titles was made available using the strapline ‘A performance car for £13,495?
 Give us 7.9 seconds to prove it’.
 This price reduction, together with the other incentives, likely had an influence in nearly 500 examples being registered in the UK market during September 1999.

 The remaining unsold examples would gradually be sold through the dealer network at the September price, although without the other promotional incentives.
 By November 2000 all but one example had been registered in the home market, with the last example being registered in April 2002.

 The 200 BRM LE would serve as a useful dress rehearsal for when the company changed ownership and trading name in 2000, to become MG Rover Group.
 With it came a desire to develop a cosmetic and dynamic sporty model line-up from the Rover models which included the be-spoilered MG ZR, developed from the Rover 25.

-However, for those who were involved in its design engineering, marketing and promotion, they would probably agree more with Practical Performance Car’s (April 2013) suggestion that it is ‘the most forgotten and underrated hot hatch of all time.’
+However, those who were involved in its design engineering, marketing and promotion would probably agree more with Practical Performance Car’s (April 2013) suggestion that it is ‘the most forgotten and underrated hot hatch of all time.’

 The 200 BRM LE’s quest to promote the technical credentials of the Rover brand back in the late 1990s through a radical and exciting product action may have been lost on the motoring press and the wider buying public not used to more sophisticated products.
 Yet, like the original Rover-BRM gas turbine race car, it showed that the Rover brand wasn’t afraid to push the boundaries when it came to challenging the conventional.